miguelvelezmj25/turtlebot-monitoring-infrastructure/src/cp1_gazebo/instructions/localization/README.md

 ## Additional Files

 The following files contain sensitive data that is unique to each individual who uses this repo.
-Therefore, they are not provided in this repo and must be installed in the machines running the TurtleBot and Simulator.
+Therefore, they are not provided in this repo and must be copied in the machines running the TurtleBot and Simulator.
+You can use the [Fabfiles](https://github.com/miguelvelezmj25/fabfiles) project to copy them.

 * .dbconfig

   This file is used to connect to the database that stores the jobs and saves the data from the executions.
 It must have the following structure:

-        [section]
+        [server]
         hostname = hostname
         user = user
         password = password